wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 Docker Compose version v2.21.0
 ```

-To ensure your user can run docker commands your user has been added to the `docker` group.
+To ensure your user can run Docker commands your user has been added to the `docker` group.

 To test that your user can run docker hello-world, run the following command:
 ```bash